quangdoan/hello-world/README.md

 # hello-world
-This is my first try on github
+This is my first try on github: trying to learn and revise my programming skill